bradwestness/bradwestness.github.io/_posts/2019/2019-02-05-tuesdays-with-bernie-no-9-markets.md

 Shade thrown, [Guaranteed Rate Field](https://en.wikipedia.org/wiki/Guaranteed_Rate_Field).

-Mostly, I think I'll probably never stop referring to the stadium as "Miller Park," because that's what will have been called for 20 seasons, and old habits die hard, etc. Even Milwaukee mayor Tom Barrett said he doesn't think the city will change the name of "Miller Park Way" (the frontage road that connects the stadium to the interstate).
+Mostly, I think I'll probably never stop referring to the stadium as "Miller Park," because that's what it will have been called for 20 seasons, and old habits die hard, etc. Even Milwaukee mayor Tom Barrett said he doesn't think the city will change the name of "Miller Park Way" (the frontage road that connects the stadium to the interstate).